Skip to product information

 • Nest: 26 – 30 °C

-Hibernation: Yes, approx. 3 – 4 months at 10 – 15 °C
+Winter Dormancy: Yes, approx. 3 – 4 months at 10 – 15 °C

-Colony size: approx. 2,000 – 5,000 workers
+Colony Size: approx. 2,000 – 5,000 workers

-Advantages and Disadvantages of the species Camponotus cruentatus
+Advantages and Disadvantages of Camponotus cruentatus

 Advantages: